 “I will not always tell you what you want to hear, but I will always tell you what you need to hear.”

-Frank represents clients in all aspects of family law matters including divorce, equitable distribution, child custody, support, relocation, grandparents’ rights and protection from abuse.
+As a respected family law litigation attorney, Frank represents clients in all aspects of family law matters including divorce, equitable distribution, child custody, support, relocation, grandparents’ rights and protection from abuse.
 Frank realized his talent in family law after representing himself in his own divorce proceeding, and decided to switch practice directions from insurance defense to concentrating solely on family law over ten years ago.
 He feels that this personal experience better enables him to represent the best interests of individuals going through this challenging time in their lives.

 Frank enjoys traveling and experiencing non-touristy areas of warm weather destinations, especially during winters.
 He is an avid sports fan – especially enthusiastic about his alma mater, Clemson University.
 He has two teenage children that he enjoys accompanying to concerts and museums.